• Training structure

 Program

-The first year of the Master's program consists of two semesters.
-The first semester is shared by all the courses of the Master EEA giving the basic theoretical knowledge and transversal skills in the EEA disciplines.
-In the second semester, the students of the Rob course follow specific UEs.
-The program also includes English and SHS (Human and Social Sciences) courses.
-Students carry out a project that may extend beyond the first semester and must complete an internship in a company or an end of study project.
+The first year of the master's degree consists of two semesters.
+The first semester is common to all EEA master's degree programs, providing basic theoretical knowledge and cross-disciplinary skills in EEA subjects.
+In the second semester, students in the Rob program take specific courses.
+The program also includes courses in English and HSS (Humanities and Social Sciences).
+Students carry out a project that may extend into the first semester and must complete an internship or a final project.

-The second year of the Master's program consists of two semesters.
-The first semester is taught in English, with both professional and research courses based on the specificities of the research laboratory linked to the Master's program.
-The second semester is devoted to a final year project and an industrial or research internship.
+The second year of the master's program consists of two semesters.
+The first semester is taught in English, with both professional and research courses based on the specificities of the research laboratory linked to the master's program, completing the training.
+The second semester is devoted to a final project and an industrial or research internship.

 Read more